 What items are included in the Medicare Savings Program resource limits?

 - Money in a checking or savings account

 Countable resources don't include:

 - Up to $1,500 for burial expenses if you have put that money aside

 How do I apply for Medicare Savings Programs?

 If you answer yes to these 3 questions, call your State Medicaid Program to see if you qualify for a Medicare Savings Program in your state:

 - Do you have, or are you eligible for, Part A?

-- Is your income for 2019 at, or below, the income limits above?
+- Is your income for 2020 at, or below, the income limits listed for any of the programs above?

 - Do you have limited resources, below the limits above?